Jotham-Lim/jothamlim.com_v4/content/post/how-competitive-shooters.md

 date: 2024-01-20T08:00:00+0800
 author: Jotham Lim
 tags:
-  - Career
+  - career
-  - Personal
+  - personal
-category: Essay
+category: essay
 ---

 It's easy to chalk up e-sports as just children's pastime.
 But like any other sport, it takes a lot of practice, skills, and talent to be highly competitive—even more so within a team setting.